bitovi/academy/src/angular/10b-declarative-state/declarative-state.md

 To understand the difference between imperative and declarative styles of programming we first need to review the concept of state.
 State is essentially the "remembered information" of a program, _i.e_ the variables used as part of the program.
-Imperative & declarative state differ in how the program specifies the state.
+Imperative & declarative styles differ in how the program specifies the state.

 The code we've written thus far has been in an imperative style, _i.e_ when events occur, code runs that changes the state of the program accordingly.
 The program state is defined by actions that directly modify it.
 This model of